OMNIALowCode/omnia3/docs/pages/omnia3/Introduction/omnia3_platformchangelog.md

 ### Fixed Bugs:
  - Redis Cache stability issues
- - Entity GET from an external data source for internal behaviour runtime
+ - Error while using GET Entity from an external data source for internal behaviour runtime

 ### Implemented enhancements:
  - Add option to remove languages in modeler portal